kubernetes-sigs/aws-load-balancer-controller/docs/how-it-works.md

 !!!warning "Note"

     The controller manages the configurations of the resources it creates, and we do not recommend out-of-band modifications to these resources because the controller may revert the manual changes during reconciliation.
-We recommend to use configuration options provided as best practice, such as ingress and service annotations, controller command line flags and IngressClassParams.
+We recommend to use configuration options provided as best practice, such as ingress and service annotations, controller command line flags, IngressClassParams, and Gateway API resources.

 ### Ingress Creation